Tamilnadu Chicken Biriyani

 4. Transfer the chicken pieces to a large bowl and randomly measure the gravy left in the pot.
 You need 4 cups of liquid to cook 2 cup rice.
 I had about 1 cup of gravy in the pot so I added 3 cups of hot water to the gravy.
 Bring it to a boil.
 Add salt.
 It should be slightly salty.
 Add 1/4 cup chopped mint, cilantro, 1/2 tsp garam masala powder and mix well.
 Bring to a boil.

-5. Add rinsed and drained kaima rice (if you are using basmati rice, soak it for 20 – 30 minutes and drain well).
+5. Meanwhile soak the kaima rice for 30 minutes.
+Drain well.
+Add it to the gravy (if you are using basmati rice, soak it for 20 – 30 minutes and drain well).
 Mix well.
 Bring to a boil.
 Cook over medium-high heat for 4 minutes.
 Open the lid and mix the rice gently so that it wont stick to the bottom.
 Cover with lid and cook for 6 – 7 minutes over the lowest heat setting.
 Switch off.
 Keep covered for 15 – 20 minutes.
 Open the lid and fluff gently.
 If the rice looks undercooked, mix gently and sprinkle little hot water (around 3 – 4 tbsp) on top immediately.
 Cover with a lid again and keep covered for 10 – 15 minutes.
 Serve with kurma, raita and pappad.

 *If using a pressure cooker, add drained rice (step 5) and mix well.
 Next add 2 cups hot water.
 Taste-check for salt.
 Cover with a lid and cook until steam starts coming out profusely.
 Put the cooker whistle and cook for 1 – 2 minutes over low heat.
 Switch off the flame.
 Open the cooker after 10 – 15 minutes.
 Rice will be perfectly cooked.
 Fluff rice gently.